User Community Service Desk Downloads

 onlyProductionEnvironments*

-Boolean value.
-If set to "true", lineage is extracted only for dbt jobs executed on dbt environments marked as production environments.
-If omitted it is evaluated to value "true".
+If set to true, lineage is extracted only for dbt jobs executed on dbt environments marked as production environments.
+If left empty, it defaults to true.

 includeProjects